brook-hatia/brook-hatia/README.md

 HELLO THERE!!
-My name is Brook Hatia, a self-thought full-stack developer with a non-stop interest in learning more
+My name is Brook Hatia, a full-stack developer with a non-stop interest in learning more

 Languages: `JavaScript`, `Python`, `Java`, `HTML`, `CSS`